Kenning

 )

-The above script downloads the dataset and compiles the model using TensorFlow Lite to the model with FP32 inputs and outputs.
+The above script downloads the dataset and compiles the model with FP32 inputs and outputs using TensorFlow Lite.

 To get a quantized model, replace target